 Monica Steiner

 Monica Steiner is a contributing author for Nolo and a member of the California State Bar.
-Monica earned her undergraduate degree from the University of California, Berkeley; and her J.D. from the University of California, Hastings College of the Law.
+Monica earned her undergraduate degree from the University of California, Berkeley, and her J.D. from UC Law San Francisco.
 Her practice experience includes real estate/land use transactions, landlord/tenant law, foreclosure and short sales, and business entity formation.

 Articles By Monica Steiner